shamimmoeen/wc-ajax-product-filter/readme.txt

 For example, clothing filters may include options for *size* and *color*, while laptop filters may include options for *processor*, *motherboard*, *RAM*, and *hard disk*.
 By using different filters for different archive pages, you can enhance the filtering experience for your customers.

 == Integration on Singular Pages ==
-[Integrate filters on singular pages](https://wptools.io/docs/wc-ajax-product-filter/common/filters-on-custom-pages/?utm_source=wordpress.org&utm_medium=free+plugin+listing&utm_campaign=WCAPF+Documentation) by utilizing the `[wcapf_product_loop]` shortcode in conjunction with the form shortcode `[wcapf_form]`.
+[Integrate filters on singular pages](https://wptools.io/docs/wc-ajax-product-filter/common/filters-on-custom-pages/?utm_source=wordpress.org&utm_medium=free+plugin+listing&utm_campaign=WCAPF+Documentation) by utilizing the `[wcapf_products]` shortcode in conjunction with the form shortcode `[wcapf_form]`.
 This integration allows you to display products similarly to the shop page and effectively combines them with the filters.

-The `[wcapf_product_loop]` shortcode leverages the popular **WooCommerce products shortcode**, providing extensive customization options.
+The `[wcapf_products]` shortcode leverages the popular **WooCommerce products shortcode**, providing extensive customization options.
 With the product loop, you can:

 - Specify the layout (such as standard shop loop, products with pagination, or only products)
 - Select the type of products to display (on sale, best selling, top rated)